 After you detox from alcohol and the substance is completely cleared from your body, you are ready to tackle the underlying cause of your addiction.
 Inpatient addiction treatment facilities have the qualified personnel to guide you along your path to recovery.
 Through one-on-one counseling and group sessions, you will receive the support and encouragement needed to conquer your alcohol addiction.

-Inpatient addiction treatment will give you the best form of treatment for your addiction because you stay at the facility while you are receiving treatment which allows you to focus completely on your treatment programs and your recovery.
+Inpatient addiction treatment will give you the best form of treatment for your addiction because you stay at the facility while you are receiving treatment which allows you to focus entirely on your treatment programs and your recovery.
 You will not be distracted by other responsibilities and triggers which may influence or be detrimental to your recovery.

 A treatment program will be designed to fit your individual needs and preferences.
 You will work at your own pace meaning there will be no set limit on the time you will receive treatment.
-Each individual has their own set of issues concerning their addiction.
+Each person has their own set of issues concerning their addiction.
 Therefore, you will not be under pressure to leave the facility before you are ready and feel confident to return home and remain sober in your recovery.

 Aftercare and Continued Support